ShivamKumarJha/os_post_install/README.md

-# ubuntu_post_installation
-Ubuntu post installation script to install some apps and setup android build environment.
+Post installation script to install some apps and setup android build environment for ubuntu.

-Usage:
+UBUNTU-
 Download script
 Open terminal
 cd (to the directory where file is)